 GCSE Grade 6 or above in Mathematics is essential.
 There will also be an induction test for programming aptitude.
 It is recommended that A Level Computer Science is taken alongside other science subjects and/or Mathematics.
 GCSE Computer Science is not compulsory, but experience of coding is very helpful, especially for non-science students.

 You will be taught using a variety of methods, including presentations, lectures and group work.
 There will be regular programming sessions where you will learn and practice independent coding skills.
 Weekly assessments include worksheets and online quizzes.

-At the end of the course, there are 2 formal examinations:
+At the end of the course, there are two formal examinations:

 Tests a student’s ability to write code, as well as theoretical knowledge, covering: Fundamentals of programming, data structures, algorithms and computation theory.

 Tests a student’s ability to answer questions covering: data representation, computer systems, architecture, effects of use of computers, communication and networking, databases, Big Data and functional programming.

 During the second year, students will produce an individual project which demonstrates their problem-solving and programming ability.
 They will use the knowledge and skills gained throughout the course to create a solution to a practical problem.
 Students will work independently on a problem of interest over an extended period and present their results as a programmed solution and accompanying formal technical report.